ntang/gvoice-sms-takeout-xml/README.md

 - `--older-than TEXT` - Filter out messages older than specified date (YYYY-MM-DD or YYYY-MM-DD HH:MM:SS)
 - `--newer-than TEXT` - Filter out messages newer than specified date (YYYY-MM-DD or YYYY-MM-DD HH:MM:SS)

-## Importing to your phone
+## Viewing your converted conversations
-1. Copy the file gvoice-all.xml to your phone, then restore from it using SMS Backup and Restore
+1. Copy the `index.html` file and the `conversations/` directory to your phone or computer
+2. Open `index.html` in a web browser to view your converted conversations
 1. **IMPORTANT** If you don't see the imported messages in your messaging app, go into the application settings and clear data, then restart it.
 SMS Backup & Restore has a couple of places where it tells you to do this, but I screwed it up and imported mine multiple times on my first attempt, which created lots of duplicate messages.